top of page

-How to eat Before a Match: The Key Nutrition Goals to Perform Your Best
+How to Eat and Fuel Before a Football Match to Perform Your Best

-Proper nutrition plays a crucial role in optimising football performance.
+Proper football nutrition plays a crucial role in optimising football performance.
 A well-planned nutrition strategy leading up to matchday and the hours before can significantly impact energy levels, focus, and overall performance on the field.
-Adequate fuelling can help footballers cover more distance, run more at higher speeds, improve reaction times and technical skills, and reduce the onset of fatigue.
-However, the wrong nutrition can sabotage performance and, even worse, cause us to withdraw from play completely with issues such as cramps, gi-distress, or substitution due to obvious fatigue.
+Adequate fuelling can help footballers cover more distance, maintain higher speeds, improve reaction times and maintain technical skills, and reduce the onset of fatigue.
+However, the wrong nutrition can sabotage performance and, even worse, cause us to withdraw from play completely with issues such as cramps, gastrointestinal (GI) distress, or substitution due to obvious fatigue.

 "What's the best food to eat before a football match to perform my best?"

-Sports nutritionists often hear what is best to eat before a football match to perform my best.
-While everyone is different, with different preferences, rituals, schedules, and resources available, there will always be some trial and refinement around "best recommendations" for each player.
-It's also important to note that all strategies should first be trialled in training.
+This is a question sports nutritionists often hear.
+While everyone is different, with varying preferences, rituals, schedules, and resources, there will always be some trial and refinement around "best recommendations" for each player.
+It's also important to note that all strategies should first be trialled in training, never on match day itself.

 And maybe the most important are strategies that work for you and you feel good using.